-- 1) Write reading list and proposal with input from your advisor; - 2) Four weeks before you intend to deliver your oral presentation, send an electronic copy of your proposal and reading list, copying your advisor requesting their approval, to the English Studies exam to the Graduate Studies Administrator (include both your name and ID#).
+- 1) Write reading list and proposal with input from your advisor. - 2) Four weeks before you intend to deliver your oral presentation, send an electronic copy of your proposal and reading list, copying your advisor requesting their approval, to the English Studies exam to the Graduate Studies Administrator (include both your name and ID#).
 Please work with the Graduate Studies Administrator upon turning in your reading list and proposal to schedule a day, time, and location for your presentation.
-Also, please let the Graduate Studies Administrator know if you would like the presentation to be videotaped.
-Once you turn in the approved proposal and reading list, you will work independently on preparing your presentation.
-During the four weeks leading up to your presentation, you may not consult with your advisor on matters relating to your exam; - 3) Two weeks before your presentation/examination, turn in to the Graduate Studies Administrator a one-page abstract of your English Studies presentation.
+Once you turn in the approved proposal and reading list, you will work independently on preparing your

+- presentation.
+During the four weeks leading up to your presentation, you may not consult with your advisor on matters relating to your exam. - 3) Two weeks before your presentation/examination, turn in to the Graduate Studies Administrator a one-page abstract of your English Studies presentation.
 The abstract, which should clearly articulate what the presentation will be about, does not need prior approval by your advisor.